TEAC 5011 HSIE Curriculum 1

 - Use a variety of teaching and learning strategies and resources, including ICT and a range of sources in teaching lessons and programs.

 - What is the nature of the HSIE in the early and middle years of secondary education?
 How are Civics and Citizenship and sustainability practices part of HSIE?
-How is the subject linked to what is taught in primary school and in the senior years of secondary education?

 - How are current educational policies and priorities with particular reference to Aboriginal and Torres Strait Islander education, literacy and numeracy and ICT, addressed in the teaching of the subject?